 The spiny-tailed lizard, or ‘Spiny’ as we fondly call it, is another fascinating creature from the Thar Desert.
 This diurnal, ground-dwelling reptile is the only herbivorous lizard species currently known from the Indian subcontinent.
-Found in small, fragmented populations across arid regions of Kutch in Gujarat, Rajasthan, Spinys support the desert ecosystem through seed dispersal and is a favourite food source for predators.
-Its preferred habitat is open grounds with grass, shrubs, interspersed with khejri (Prosopis cineraria) and ker (Capparis decidua) trees.
+Found in small, fragmented populations across arid regions of Kutch in Gujarat, Rajasthan, Spinys support the desert ecosystem through seed dispersal and are a favourite food source for predators.
+Their preferred habitat is open grounds with grass, shrubs, interspersed with khejri (Prosopis cineraria) and ker (Capparis decidua) trees.

 Spiny-tailed lizards live in colonies with several individual burrows close to each other.
 Each burrow has a single opening that extends to form a spoon-shaped tunnel, complete with a chamber to make a U-turn to come back outside.
 The lizards spend their days outside, mostly foraging, and when the day’s activities are complete, they retire to their burrows and cover the entrance with loose sand.
 This ensures safety from predators, and from occasional rain.